HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 71% +

-For example, if you think that around half (50%) of the roots are damaged or dead then it would fall into a moderate level of root rot.
+For example, if you think that around half (50%) of the roots are damaged or rotted then it would fall into a moderate level of root rot.

 Fixing a Minor Level of Root Rot

 Basically, all you want to do here is some cleaning up.
-Trim off as many of the dead roots as you can with a pair of scissors.
+Trim off as many of the decaying roots as you can with a pair of scissors.

 If there is any damage to the foliage, like soft stems or black leaves, then trim those off too.
 Don't worry, the mushy stems won't recover and the black sections will just spoil the plant's appearance.